Blue Eyed Mama | Family Recipes, Crafts & Homeschool Ideas

 • stick (optional)

-I know I said I abandoned the wire, and I did for the frame, but I used some wire for the feet.
+• I know I said I abandoned the wire for the frame, but I did use some wire for the legs.
 Depending on how this would be displayed, feet could be optional.

 • Crumple the bag to create a plump center and wrap a piece of masking tape around the ends of the “belly”.
 This is where I might add some newspaper if I were to do it again.
 Mine turned out fine without it but it might be easier to work with.

 • Begin covering the bag with tape.
-Wrap a piece around the head portion, then, add strips along the length of the body, overlapping if needed.
-There might be times you will need to wrap around the body and that is ok, (see my picture below) but remember that birds have feathers that lay along their body.
+Wrap a piece around the head portion, then add strips along the length of the body, overlapping if needed.
+You might wrap around the body at times; finish with lengthwise strips so the “feathers” lay along the body.

 • Keep putting on masking tape until 3/4 of the bird is covered, leaving the tailfeathers.
-It is ok to keep adding tape and shaping.
-Remember, if you add tape around the body, add more tape lengthwise to create a sleeker look.
+If you add tape around the body, add more tape lengthwise to create a sleeker look.

-• To create a beak (and I am sorry I don’t have more in depth pictures of this), fold a piece of tape into a square, then a triangle.
-Do this a few times and then, wrap tape around the triangles to create a 3D triangle.
+• To create a beak, fold a piece of tape into a square, then a triangle.
+Repeat a few times and wrap tape around the triangles to create a 3D triangle.
 Use a piece of tape on the top and bottom to secure it to the head.

 • Continue to add tape, lengthwise, until you are happy with the look.
 This includes around the head and beak area.
-It won’t look perfect but you should see the basic shape.
-You will notice that mine has many bumps, it is part of what makes this bird look so great in the end!
+It won’t look perfect but you should see the basic shape—bumps are part of the charm!

-• To finish the tailfeathers, add a layer to the top, then to the bottom, and push them together.
+• To finish the tailfeathers, add a layer to the top, then to the bottom, and press them together.
 This creates a solid bird.

-• To create more “feathers” I folded over a piece of tape and then taped it to the bottom of the bird.
-I will admit it looks a little odd here but it looks awesome when done.
+• To create more “feathers” fold over a piece of tape and then tape it to the bottom of the bird.
+It looks a little odd now but awesome when done.

 • The next step could be optional.
-For instance, if you were to make several of these for Halloween decor and wanted them to sit on a mirror, you could velcro or even hot glue them to your mirror, but if you want feet, this is your step.
+If you make several for Halloween décor and want them to sit on a mirror, you could Velcro or hot glue them to your mirror; if you want feet, this is your step.

-• I used random coated wire as feet and simply folded it in half and taped it on the underside of the bird.
+• Fold coated wire in half for each leg and tape it on the underside of the bird.

-• I then used small pieces of tape to build up around each leg to create an actual leg.
+• Use small pieces of tape to build around each leg to create an actual leg.

-• Once I liked the legs, I wrapped them around a stick from outside.
-Again, this could have been anything and if the wire doesn’t hold, just put some hot glue on the bottom of the feet to hold it in place.
+• Once you like the legs, wrap them around a stick from outside.
+If the wire doesn’t hold, add a bit of hot glue on the bottom of the feet.

-• You can see that the raven is starting to look more like a real bird and so the next thing to do is paint it.
+• You can see that the raven is starting to look more like a real bird—next, paint it.

-• This step could take a few coats, I used matte black but you can use whatever you would like here
+• This step could take a few coats.
+I used matte black but use whatever you like.

 • After the paint dries… you have your Raven!